A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: Preliminaries

 \subsection{Detectable Byzantine Agreement}

-In the original formulation of the Byzantine Agreement problem, as expressed in \cite{Lamport1982}, the precise term used was the ``Byzantine Generals Problem''.
-The setting involved $n$ generals of the Byzantine empire, one of them being the commanding general and the rest $n - 1$ being lieutenant generals.
+In the landmark paper \cite{Lamport1982}, the authors used the term the ``Byzantine Generals Problem'' to formulate the problem we study in this paper.
+A little later, two other influential works \cite{Dolev1983, Fischer1986} changed the terminology a bit and refereed to the same problem as the ``Byzantine Agreement Problem,'' a term that has been consistently used in the literature ever since.
+The problem itself involves $n$ generals of the Byzantine empire, one of them being the commanding general and the rest $n - 1$ being lieutenant generals.
 The commanding general must communicate his order to the lieutenant generals who are in different geographical locations.
-The overall situation is further complicated by the existence of traitors among the generals (possibly including even the commanding generals).
-The authors in \cite{Lamport1982} presented an algorithm that, under certain assumptions, guaranteed that:
+The overall situation is further complicated by the existence of traitors among the generals (possibly including even the commanding general).
+The notion of Byzantine Agreement was defined in \cite{Lamport1982} as follows.